 Today is the big day… Prepare yourself for an encounter with one of Bwindi’s gentle giants: the rare Mountain Gorilla.
-For most people this is the absolute highlight of their tour in Uganda.
-You will be required to wake up early in the morning then be led to the visitor’s reception centre for a briefing about the park.
+For most people, this is the absolute highlight of their tour in Uganda.
+You will be required to wake up early in the morning then be led to the visitor’s reception center for a briefing about the park.
 You are allocated guides before heading into the forest in search of Mountain Gorillas.

 Bwindi Impenetrable Forest boasts both Mountain Gorillas and Chimpanzees – the only forest in Africa which can make this claim in fact.
 It also hosts five other species of primate, 113 species of mammal, over 200 butterflies and 360 birds.